The Guide to DAF-seq

 - Resuspend pellet in 60 uL Buffer A.

-- Add 60 uL 2x Lysis Buffer.
+- Add 60 uL 2x Lysis Buffer (1:1 dilution to a final 1× Lysis Buffer concentration).
 Mix by gently tapping the side of the tube and incubate 10 min on ice.

 - Spin 350 x g for 5 min at 4 C. Remove supernatant.